PhD in Materials Science and Engineering

 A doctorate (PhD) in Materials Science and Engineering from Duke develops your research skills in close collaboration with our world-renowned engineers and scientists.

-As a Duke doctoral student, you will have opportunities to publish with your faculty advisor, present research at professional conferences, and explore your field in a highly collaborative, cross-disciplinary environment.
+There will be opportunities to publish with your faculty advisor, present research at professional conferences and explore your field in a uniquely and highly collaborative cross-disciplinary environment.

 INQUIRE ABOUT PHD